 These changes were related to physical health markers of chronic illness: glucose metabolism, inflammation, circadian rhythms, and blood pressure.
 The patients in the study all struggled with high blood pressure and more than half saw improvements with meditation.

-Some other ways that meditation may improve physical health, whether you have a chronic illness or just a cold, include pain reduction, better sleep, lower stress, boosted immune system action, and even improved gastrointestinal function.
+Some other ways that meditation may improve physical health, whether you have a chronic illness or just a cold, including pain reduction, better sleep, lower stress, boosted immune system action and even improved gastrointestinal function.

 Being sick is always stressful and uncomfortable, but when sick with a life-threatening condition like cancer, stress, and

 With cancer, you are facing uncomfortable symptoms and side effects of treatment, big decisions about treatment, and the stress of facing a battle you may lose.

 Any type of cancer is difficult to live with, but those that are terminal or very difficult to cure, like mesothelioma, cancer associated with asbestos, or metastatic, late-stage cancers, are especially stressful.